-- Do not loop the last device in the chain back to the TV.
-When the device chain is looped, the TV may not be able to work with the other devices. - Place devices that have only a mechanical (two-position) power switch at the end of the chain or leave the power switch in the On position.
+- Do not place an IEEE 1394 device between the HDTV receiver/controller and the TV or display monitor. - Do not make a loop with the last device in the chain.
+When the device chain is looped, the HDTV receiver/controller may not be able to work with the other devices. - Place devices that have only a mechanical (two-position) power switch at the end of the chain or leave the power switch in the On position.
 When turned Off, IEEE 1394 signals may not be able to pass through the device to other devices. - Place devices with the slowest communication speed at the end of the chain.
 Sometimes the communication speed will be marked near the IEEE 1394 connector with an "S" number.
 The higher the number, the faster the communication speed.
-This TV has a communication speed of S400.
+This HDTV receiver has a communication speed of S400.
 Devices with slow communication speed can interfere with IEEE 1394 signals from faster devices.
-When using NetCommand to set up a digital recording between a faster and slower device, the slower device should be the source and the faster device should be the sync. - Do not use an IEEE 1394 cable longer than 15 feet between each device. - This TV is an IEEE 1394a Device.
+When using NetCommand to set up a digital recording between a faster and slower device, the slower device should be the source and the faster device should be the recorder. - Do not use an IEEE 1394 cable longer than 15 feet between each device. - This HDTV receiver is an IEEE 1394a Device.
 IEEE 1394b is currently under development.
-This system will provide for longer distances and multiroom applications.
-Included in the IEEE 1394b systems are IEEE 1394a to IEEE 1394b converters to maintain compatibility with this TV and other IEEE 1394a devices.
+This system will provide for longer distances and multi-room applications.
+Included in the IEEE 1394b systems are IEEE 1394a to IEEE 1394b converters to maintain compatibility with this HDTV receiver and other IEEE 1394a devices.